NonLegit/Front-End/README.md

 <p>join or leave Subreddit</p>
 <p>Subreddit types:</p>
 <ul>
-<li>Public: Anyone can view, post, and comment to this community</li>
+<li>👷🏼‍♂️ Public: Anyone can view, post, and comment to this community</li>
-<li>Restricted: Anyone can view this community, but only approved users can post</li>
+<li>👁‍🗨 Restricted: Anyone can view this community, but only approved users can post</li>
-<li>Private: Only approved users can view and submit to this community</li>
+<li>🔒 Private: Only approved users can view and submit to this community</li>
 </ul>
 </td>
 </tr>